Skip to content

 “In exploring unexplored events involving Black American women, Perkins-Valdez gives us a fuller, richer view of our nation's history while also reminding readers that Black girls' bodies and futures have never been protected in the American experiment.” —Tina McElroy Ansa, The Washington Post

-Dolen is the New York Times bestselling author of three novels: Wench (2010), Balm (2015), and Take My Hand (2022).
-Take My Hand was named a Most Anticipated Book of 2022 by Newsweek, San Francisco Chronicle, Essence, NBC News, and elsewhere.
-The novel was a finalist for a Goodreads Choice Award and named a Top 20 Book of the Year by the Editors at Amazon.
-It was awarded the 2023 NAACP Image Award for Outstanding Literary Work-Fiction and the 2023 BCALA Award for Fiction.
-The audiobook version of Take My Hand was named a Best of 2022 by Audible.
+The success of her most recent novel follows the legacy of her successful career.
+Her novel, Take My Hand, was named a Most Anticipated Book of 2022 by Newsweek, San Francisco Chronicle, Essence, NBC News, and elsewhere.
+It was a finalist for a Goodreads Choice Award and named a Top 20 Book of the Year by the Editors at Amazon, as well as awarded the 2023 NAACP Image Award for Outstanding Literary Work-Fiction, the 2023 BCALA Award for Fiction, and the Silver Gavel Award from the American Bar Association.

-In 2011, Wench was a finalist for two NAACP Image Awards and the Hurston-Wright Legacy Award for fiction, and in 2017, HarperCollins released Wench as one of eight “Olive Titles,” limited edition modern classics that included books by Edward P. Jones, Louise Erdrich, and Zora Neale Hurston.
+In 2011, her debut, Wench, was a finalist for two NAACP Image Awards and the Hurston-Wright Legacy Award for fiction, and in 2017, HarperCollins released Wench as one of eight “Olive Titles,” limited edition modern classics that included books by Edward P. Jones, Louise Erdrich, and Zora Neale Hurston.
 O, The Oprah Magazine chose Wench as a Top Ten Pick of the Month, and NPR named it a top 5 book club pick of 2010.
 Her short fiction has appeared in The Kenyon Review, StoryQuarterly, StorySouth, and elsewhere.

 Dolen is a three-time nominee for a United States Artists Fellowship and is currently Associate Professor in the Literature Department at American University.
+A graduate of Harvard and a former University of California President’s Postdoctoral Fellow at UCLA, Dolen lives in Washington, DC with her family.

 Links